 How to choose the right food for your cat

 There are various types of cat food available, but balanced, high-quality food is always better than a cheap, low-quality alternative.
 Whichever type you choose, look at the ingredients list.
 These are listed proportionally and, as a general rule, meat should be the first ingredient.
 Avoid foods that use broad terms such as ‘animal derivative’, ‘meal’ or ‘cereals’ in their first few ingredients as these generally indicate a lower quality food.
 Always opt for foods listed as ‘chicken cat food’ rather than ‘cat food with chicken’ as these usually have a higher meat content.

-Your vet is best placed to offer tailored advice about your cat’s diet, taking into account their age, lifestyle and any existing health conditions.
+Your vet will be happy to offer tailored advice about your cat’s diet, taking into account their age, lifestyle, and any existing health conditions.

 Should I stick to the same food throughout their life?

-The right diet can also help support cats with health conditions such as kidney issues, joint pain and arthritis, skin problems, digestive conditions or food allergies.
-If your cat develops any of these conditions during their lifetime, you may need to switch up their food to suit their needs.
+There may be a time when your cat will need to be fed a special diet to help support health conditions such as diabetes, kidney issues, joint pain and arthritis, skin problems, digestive conditions, or food allergies.
+If your cat develops any of these conditions during their lifetime, you may need to switch their food to suit their needs.
 As always, your vet will be happy to recommend the best option.

 If you do need to change their food for whatever reason, it’s important that you do so gradually as a sudden change in diet can upset their stomach and put them off their food.
 Start by adding a small amount of new food into their usual food.
 Gradually increase the amount of new food you give them (while decreasing the amount of old food) over the course of a week until they’re eating only the new food.